 Oregon head coach George Horton talks about avoiding the sweep and his reasoning behind a tough non-conference schedule:

-Titans head coach Rick Vanderhook talks about how the team can learn from its first loss and the impact freshman Jake Jeffries has made in the place of injured Matt Orloff:
+Titans head coach Rick Vanderhook talks about how the team can learn from its first loss and the impact freshman Jake Jefferies has made in the place of injured Matt Orloff:

 Oregon senior shortstop J.J.
 Antobelli talks about how his maturity has made him an offensive threat this season: